 A Hard Left Turn

 I went vegan and launched Black Vegan Life™ on Meetup in 2014.
 In 2015, twenty years after writing it, I published Chocolate Souffle in honor of my mom who loved the story.
 The cover features a flower from her garden.
 In 2018, I was in a horrific car accident while my daughter was in France.
 My car was hit by an 18-wheeler and took a hard left turn into the median and was totaled.
 I was unharmed and somehow both traumatized and inspired.
 That accident moved me to think about the direction of my life.
 I decided to get my yoga, coaching and TEFL certifications.
 I even took a French class.
 I didn’t know what was next, but I knew I had to get ready.
 Life didn’t stop throwing things my way.
 I lost my sweet pup, Digby in December 2018, and my dad was hospitalized in January 2019 with heart failure that would ultimately take his life.

 Mind-Blowing Happiness is Born!

 In 2019, After years of working as a financial advisor with many unhappy, but wealthy, clients, I quit my corporate job to work for myself and share what I’d learned studying Buddhism, yoga and coaching.
 In 2020, I wrote three self-help books: the e-book, Mind-Blowing Happiness™ Guide to Self-Care; the self-help memoir, Thinking Outside the Chrysalis: A Black Woman’s Guide to Spreading Her Wings; and the inspirational journal, 12 Steps to Mind-Blowing Happiness: A Journal of Insights, Quotes & Questions to Juice Up Your Journey.
-In 2021, I hosted the first Passion Quest 6-Week Coaching Series for Women Only.
-I’m currently working on a new book about releasing anger, scheduled for release in 2022.
+In 2021, I hosted my first group coaching series.
+I’m currently working on a new book about extinguishing anger, scheduled for release in 2022.